 IT'S TIME TO PUT THE MAD AMBITION TO THE TEST:

 What if WE could be paid to poop?

 WHY THIS MATTERS

 GLOBALLY: There is a staggering 61% funding gap between the funds needed to achieve SDG 6 (Clean Water & Sanitation) and the funds allocated.
-With 103 countries unlikely to meet the Agenda 2030 implementation target, it is clear that the social, environmental and economic model for sustainably scaling sanitation is broken.
+With 103 countries unlikely to meet the Agenda 2030 implementation target, and countries with flushing infrastructure poring one of our most scarce resource, water, down the drain - it is clear that there are no sustainable, scalable water and sanitation system.

 A MAD SITE IN UGANDA: 230 households in Bwaise, Kampala, source their water from natural springwells that are contaminated with fecal matter.
 This is mainly caused by the unplanned nature and unregulated construction of latrines and floods that overwhelm the safe drainage channels and wash waste from poorly constructed latrines into the water sources, continuously exposing the households to health threats.